15Max/CloudProject/LUCAS_report.md

 ### User Management
 Admin users can create and manage user accounts through the Nextcloud web interface.
 Each user is provided with a private storage space where they can upload, download, and delete files.
 Admins can also assign users to groups, set storage quotas, and monitor user activity.

 In this project, a script named `create_user.sh` was created to automate the creation of multiple user accounts for testing purposes.
-It generates 100 test users, which will be used for load testing with Locust.
+It generates 100 test users with a space quota of 4GB, which will be used for load testing with Locust.

 The usernames are in the format `test_userX` while display names are in the format `Test User X`, where `X` is the numeric index of the user (from 1 to 100).
 The password follows the format `Test_passwordX!`, which complies with the password policy set in the previous section.